vkcode7/cpp/lc/SlidingWindow/Graph.md

 # 1971.
 Find if Path Exists in Graph - Depth-First Search, Breadth-First Search, Union Find, Graph

-This document describes the solution to the "Find if Path Exists in Graph" problem (LeetCode #1971).

 ## Problem Description
 You are given an undirected graph with `n` nodes labeled from `0` to `n-1` and a list of undirected edges (each edge is a pair of nodes).
 Write a function to check whether there is a valid path from node `source` to node `destination` in the graph.
 A valid path is a sequence of nodes where each consecutive pair is connected by an edge.